DanielMartensson/Deeplearning2C/ReadMe.md

 ## What is this project?
 This is Deeplearning2C.
 It's a project for generate an application for Android, Iphone, Linux, Windows and Mac OS X, that can generate a deep neural network in a .c file after being trained with Deeplearning4J.

-TODO: I will improve the code a little bit better. :) Any suggestions for new features, please open an issue.

 I have been using the following dependencies

 * Deeplearning4J